The Best Action Cameras Tested & Fully Reviewed

 Mounts add to shaking

-Ideal for capturing bike rides on the trails, this 4K HD camera has an impressively long battery life of three hours of non-stop filming.
-It has built-in sensors to monitor speed, G-force, altitude and rotation, an accompanying app for instant playback and quickly sharing footage, and mounts easily.Read more
+Ideal for capturing bike rides on the trails, this 4K HD action cameras have an impressively long battery life of three hours of non-stop filming.
+They have built-in sensors to monitor speed, G-force, altitude and rotation, an accompanying app for instant playback and quickly sharing footage, and mounts easily.Read more

 One of the best things about the Bandit is that when used with its accompanying app, filming and editing videos is easy.
 The app creates a highlight reel from the footage with the simple shake of the smartphone.